Fort Rock, Oregon: History

 The community of Fort Rock was named after the natural feature Fort Rock by the town's founder, Ray Nash.
 Fort Rock post office was established in 1908 under postmaster Josiah Thomas Rhoton.
 The Fort Rock Valley flourished briefly during the homestead period before World War I, but little remains in the area today.
 Fort Rock is one of two homestead-era communities remaining in the area, along with Silver Lake.

 Community

+The Fort Rock community is located approximately 1 mile southeast of Fort Rock State Natural Area.

 Fort Rock had a general store that was in operation since the early 1900s.
 The store, which also included a gas station, closed in May 2013.
 As of September 2014, the Oregon Department of Environmental Quality had entered into a prospective purchaser agreement to reopen the store after performing needed underground storage tank (UST) cleanup.
 The store has reopened as of 2017.

 Fort Rock also has a community church, a Grange hall, a restaurant and a tavern.

 The Rock View Apartments burned down in 2012; the land on which the apartments was located was owned by the Fort Rock Care Center, which planned to donate it to the Fort Rock Historical Society in 2013.
 The senior apartments were only six years old when they burned.

+Today, the Fort Rock community is supported by alfalfa farming, cattle ranching, and tourism.
+As of 2023, the town’s population was estimated to be 134 people.